ralfpimenta/coffee-shop-recipes/iced-beverages/Lime Caipirinha.md

 ## Ingredients

 - 8 oz Lime Juice
-- 1 glass of cachaca
+- 1 glass of vodka
 - 2 tsp of Sugar
 - Ice
 - 1 tbsp of Cinnamon powder